asamallab/TMRvsBioLogic/README.md

 This folder contains the IMRs and BMRs corresponding to each sign combination.
 It also includes a list of one representative from each equivalence class of NCFs.

 ### 2. TMR_to_BF
-This folder contains code for mapping TMRs (IMRs and BMRs) to the corresponding EFs (TMR_to_BF.ipynb).
+This folder contains code for mapping TMRs (IMRs or Ising Majority Rules and BMRs or BMR Majority Rules) to the corresponding EFs (TMR_to_BF.ipynb).

 ### 3. Enrichment_analysis
 This folder is associated with the enrichment analysis of TMRs in the three empirical datasets (BBM, MCBF and Harris)